Food processor: History

 One of the first electric food processors was the Starmix, introduced by German company Electrostar in 1946.
 Although the basic unit resembled a simple blender, numerous accessories were available, including attachments for slicing bread, milk centrifuges and ice cream bowls.
 In a time when electric motors were expensive, they also developed the piccolo, where the food processor's base unit could drive a vacuum cleaner.
 In the 1960s, Albrecht von Goertz designed the Starmix MX3 food processor.
-Although the entire company was rebranded as Starmix in 1968 following the success of the processors, they later focused on vacuum cleaners and electric hand-dryers and the last mixer was produced around the year 2000.

 In France, the concept of a machine to process food began when a catering company salesman, Pierre Verdon, observed the large amount of time his clients spent in the kitchen chopping, shredding and mixing.
 He produced a simple but effective solution, a bowl with a revolving blade in the base.
 In 1960, this evolved into Robot-Coupe, a company established to manufacture commercial "food processors" for the catering industry.
 In the late 1960s, a commercial food processor driven by a powerful commercial induction motor was produced.
 Robot-Coupe's Magimix food processor arrived from France in the UK in 1974, beginning with the Model 1800.
 Then, a UK company Kenwood Limited started their own first Kenwood Food Processor, 'processor de- luxe,' in 1979.

-Carl Sontheimer introduced this same Magimix 1800 food processor to North America in 1973 under the Cuisinart brand, as America's first domestic food processor.
-Sontheimer contracted with a Japanese manufacturer to produce new models in 1977 in order to immediately launch his new Japanese-made food processor in 1980 when his contract with Robot-Coupe expired.